 I have started a Facebook Page.
 More pictures and information can be found there.
 Likes and shares are appreciated.

 If you use Pinterest find me there also.
 This is a great way to show off your collection or dream collection of my work.
 Easy pin buttons are on every picture here on the website.

-Local festival at James Madison's Montpelier where you can find my booth.
+Local festival in early October at James Madison's Montpelier where you can find my booth.
 Fall Fiber Festival of Virginia.
 I have been there with at least my drop spindles since 2012.

 Near Asheville, NC in late October Southeastern Animal Fiber Fair.
 I am vending since 2017 in the Davis Arena

-Local festival the end of April at Powhatan just outside of Richmond, Virginia.
+Local festival the end of April just outside of Richmond, Virginia.
 Another place you can find my booth.
 Powhatan's Festival of Fiber

 A very helpful spinning resource.
 Abby's Yarns

 Nothing is better than getting to spin in person and learn from each other.
 My local group is Central Virginia Fiberarts Guild we meet monthly in Charlottesville, Virginia.
 Formerly named Whirling Whorls.

 I also joined Clotho's Handspinners the spinning guild out of Richmond, Virginia.

 Before I had my own booth at festivals a local fiber farming friend sold them in hers through 2014.
 Hope of Glory Farm

 I share workshop space with my father, Thomas Haney, a fine artist.
 His work is surrealistic and phantasmagorical.
 He sculpts wood and mixed media as well as paints in acrylics.
 See for yourself Thomas Haney's Fine Art Gallery